Green Mountain Club

 Ski Passes:

-Guests staying at the Bolton Lodge during ski season are required to purchase Bolton Nordic Day Tickets, or have a season’s pass, for the extent of their stay.
+Guests recreating from the cabin on Bolton Valley Nordic or backcountry trails are required to purchase Bolton Nordic Day Tickets or have a season's pass.
 Bolton Nordic Day Tickets and Passes are available for purchase at the Bolton Nordic Center.

 Please note that Bolton Resort’s trail notifications do not inhibit your ability to access the cabin.
 Please use your best judgment on whether your backcountry skills match the conditions on the day of your reservation.
 GMC is not able to give refunds based on weather or snow conditions.